jitsatya/Python-For-Data-Analysis/Basics/user_input_and_type_conversion.md

-type conversion is not parmanent
+Type conversion is not parmanent

 ```python